lovell/sharp/docs/api-operation.md

 ## recomb
-Recomb the image with the specified matrix.
+Recombine the image with the specified matrix.

 **Throws**: